 - More importantly, you recognize that the most attractive build is lean and hard, not huge and overdone.

 Start a journey, step by step, to a new you.
 All of the tools (and more) are here for you to help you build lean muscle and lose fat.

 Your efforts in building lean muscle become doubly important as you age.
 After the age of 30, the average person loses 3% to 5% of their lean muscle mass each decade.
 This is known as sarcopenia, and it can have a devastating effect on your physique.

 You just need to take simple action to reverse the natural process, but it can be reversed.

-Much of the science also says that even if you exercise and workout, you will still lose muscle mass each decade after 30.
+Much of the science also says that even if you exercise and workout, you will still lose muscle mass each decade after 30 or 40.
 Not true.
 Many have proven that you can build lean muscle in your 30’s, 40’s, 50’s and beyond with solid workouts, and a muscle building diet.
+You have likely seen the guy in the gym who looks mid-50’s or even mid-60’s and is hard as a rock.
 Just takes some focus and motivation, and you will feel vigor and renewal as you progress down this road.

 Resistance Training to Build Lean Muscle

 Resistance training is different for everyone…pick the flavor that works best for you – gym equipment, free weights, dumbbells, barbells, body weight, or some combination of all.
 They can all be effective when done correctly.